devries/advent_of_code_2023/README.md

   able to look for when the hashes started to repeat.
 This is the first day that takes more than 1 second to run on the Raspberry Pi (though day 11 came close).

+  So far I have not used any AI generated subroutines in my code.
+Today may have been a good day to try.
+I could have asked something like "write a function in go that calculates the has of a slice of int32s."
+While programming it seems like I don't really want to shift gears to ask AI for help.